imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 ## Transformation of image overlay

-ImageKit supports many [image transformaton parameters](../image-transformations/README.md), however inside a layer, you can apply the following tranformations to the image overlay before it is placed on the base video.
+ImageKit supports many [image transformation parameters](../image-transformations/README.md), however inside a layer, you can apply the following transformations to the image overlay before it is placed on the base video.
 You can [chain the transformations](../image-transformations/chained-transformations.md) one after other to achieve the desired outcome.

 | Parameter                                                                                                      | Description                  |
 |----------------------------------------------------------------------------------------------------------------|------------------------------|